LDNGuide

 Apricity is a fine dining restaurant in Mayfair that has thrown the snoozefest, tasting menu playbook in the bin, and replaced it with a warm, chatter-filled dining room where seven wildly creative courses cost less than £100.
 The food is best described as globe-trotting, with dishes like lip-smacking smacked cucumber, a tempura take on sauerkraut, and exceptionally meaty Scottish scallops with rich black pepper pork belly.
 Come with your closest friend or for a sophisticated date night that revolves around spicy natural wine and hand-feeding each other sourdough.

-Roji is a plan ahead, book in advance, get excited for kind of spot.
+Roji is a plan ahead, book in advance, get-excited-for kind of spot.
 The 10-seater, high-end omakase restaurant is a special place that comes to mind when we get the inevitable “what is your favourite restaurant in London?” question.
 The intimate setup, with wooden wrap-around counter seating, gives you a front-row seat to the open kitchen.
 Description of each course, from the oyster limushi to the eight rounds of nigiri, only adds to the anticipation, especially when you see the wide-eyed astonishment of people served before you.

 At Ikeda there’s a personal note from Paul Simon by the toilets.
 There’s one from Steven Spielberg too.
 Fergus Henderson says it’s one of his favourite restaurants.
 But the reason you should visit this old-school Japanese spot is for the sushi and sashimi.
 Ikeda’s so-called ‘supreme assortments’ are just that.
 Each one comes with a mix of fatty to very fatty tuna, yellowtail, octopus, and more.
 It’s delicious, high-quality fish that melts away until you’re mourning it.
 And, importantly, the rice is perfect—warm, with a touch of vinegar.
 It’s pretty low-key but if you can get a seat on the counter opposite the chefs, you’ve done very well.

 We’re pretty sure someone royal was conceived in Claridge’s.
 That, or, someone comes from the palace to spray the place with royal air once a week.
-That’s one of the reasons why you’re going to be paying £90 for tea.
+That’s one of the reasons why you’re going to be paying £90 for afternoon tea.
 Another is the Mayfair location, the live pianist and cellist, and the fact that everything—from the sandwiches to the scones—tastes just a bit better than it does almost everywhere else.
 You’re also going to want to spend some time with the pastries.
 The vanilla bourbon religieuse alone blows the sweet section of every other afternoon tea out of the water.

 The first thing you need to know about this upmarket Chinese spot is that it serves some of the best dim sum in London.
 Think creative takes on prawn toast, excellent soup dumplings, and prawn cheung fun you’ll happily ghost their decent duck for.
 This place is huge, with leather seating, an amber-clad bar, white tablecloths, and some pretty hefty price tags.
 It’s perfect for a business meeting that’ll impress your boss’ boss or splashing out on your day off.
 The atmosphere is a little dull but what it lacks in buzz it makes up for in baked venison puffs.